Graphs with nonnegative resistance curvature: Trees double matchings

-We note that Corollary \ref{cor: RN has perfect matching} is useful to check if a class of graphs could be RN.
-It can be used for instance to show that imbalanced bipartite graphs are not RN, as in Proposition \ref{prop: RN RP and bipartite}. \\~\\ Motivated by Theorem \ref{thm: intersecting trees and matchings} and Remark \ref{rem: space of metrics}, we take a better look at the following polytope: \begin{definition} The \emph{tree double matching} (TDM) polytope of a graph is $\Theta(G) = P(G)\cap2M(G)$. \end{definition} \begin{example}[even cycle graphs] For $n=2k\geq 3$ even, the cycle graph $C_n$ has $n$ spanning trees, $2$ perfect matchings of size $k$ and $n$ matchings of size $k-1$.
+We note that Corollary \ref{cor: RN has perfect matching} is useful as a necessary condition to check if a class of graphs could be RN.
+It can be used for instance to show that imbalanced bipartite graphs are not RN, as in Proposition \ref{prop: RN RP and bipartite}.
+The converse to Corollary \ref{cor: RN has perfect matching} does not hold.
+For instance, a 3-cycle glued to a 4-cycle at a single vertex has a near-perfect matching, but it is not RN (see Example \ref{ex: not RN graph}). \\~\\ Motivated by Theorem \ref{thm: intersecting trees and matchings} and Remark \ref{rem: space of metrics}, we take a better look at the following polytope: \begin{definition} The \emph{tree double matching} (TDM) polytope of a graph is $\Theta(G) = P(G)\cap2M(G)$. \end{definition} \begin{example}[even cycle graphs] For $n=2k\geq 3$ even, the cycle graph $C_n$ has $n$ spanning trees, $2$ perfect matchings of size $k$ and $n$ matchings of size $k-1$.
 Each of the spanning trees can be composed by combining a $(k-1)$-sized matching and one of the two $k$-sized matching.
 The TDM-polytope is the whole spanning tree polytope $\Theta(C_n)=P(C_n)$. \end{example} Integer points of polytopes are important in many areas of combinatorics and its applications; a polytope is called a \emph{lattice polytope} if its vertices are integer points.
 For the TDM-polytope, we find that the integer points $\Theta(G)\cap \Z^E$ have a simple characterization; recall that a \emph{Hamiltonian path} in a graph is a spanning tree which is also a path.

 \begin{proposition} The integer points of $\Theta(G)$ are indicator vectors of Hamiltonian paths. \end{proposition} \begin{proof} Since the vertices of $P(G)$ lie in $\{0,1\}^E$ the only integer points in $P(G)$ are its vertices, which are indicator vectors of spanning trees.
 A vertex $e_T$ of $P(G)$ lies in $\Theta(G)$ if and only if it can be written as a convex combination of double matchings in $G$.
 By Foster's theorem as in the proof of Corollary \ref{cor: RN has perfect matching} and integrality of the point $e_T$, this point must be a combination of (i) two matchings with $\tfrac{1}{2}(\vert V\vert-1)$ edges if $G$ is odd, or (ii) one matching with $\tfrac{1}{2}\vert V\vert$ edges and another one with $\tfrac{1}{2}\vert V\vert-1$ edges if $G$ is even.
 Combining these matchings gives a subgraph with degree at most $2$, which is connected if and only if it is a path.
 This completes the proof. \end{proof}